-SPACE on Ryder Farm is a nonprofit residency program located on the grounds of a 223-year-old working organic farm in Putnam County, New York, just an hour north of New York City.
+SPACE on Ryder Farm is a nonprofit residency program and organic farm located on the grounds of a 224-year-old family homestead in Putnam County, New York, just an hour north of New York City.
 SPACE’s mission is to create an environment singular in its ability to invigorate artists and innovators and their work, and to contribute to the sustainability and resourceful preservation of one of the oldest organic family farms on the East Coast.

-Through its various residency programs, spanning playwriting to filmmaking to social justice, SPACE has hosted over 1,200 residents since its inaugural season in 2011, and has developed a reputation as an incubator for some of our culture’s most exciting and relevant creators.
-SPACE is proud to count among its many alumni Academy Award winners, Tony Award nominees and winners, Pulitzer Prize finalists, Guggenheim fellows, Obie Award winners and MacArthur "Genius" Award recipients.
+Through unique residency programs spanning playwriting, filmmaking, family residency opportunities, and symposiums for social change, SPACE has served over 1,300 residents since its founding in 2011, nurtured more than 60 young professionals through its internship program and developed a national reputation as one of the most sought-after residency programs in the country.
+SPACE is proud to count among its many alumni Academy Award winners, Tony Award nominees and winners, Pulitzer Prize winners, Guggenheim fellows, Obie Award winners and MacArthur "Genius" Fellows.

 The land that is now Ryder Farm was first home to indigenous peoples known as the Wappingers, whose first settlements in Putnam County date back more than 2,000 years.
 The Wappingers farmed in the valleys, hunted in the forests and swamps, and gathered shellfish in the river.

 In 1691, the land came under Dutch control, and was subsequently sold to Adolph Philipse, a merchant whose property included much of current-day Westchester, Putnam, and Dutchess counties.
 Loyalists during the Revolution, Philipse’s family fled after the war, and their land was confiscated by the New York Legislature and sold to immigrant farming families.
 Eleazer Ryder first began farming the land as a tenant, before ultimately purchasing the property now known as Ryder Farm in 1795.